jakeloggins/Clod-MQTT-standard/README.md

 * A better foundation for the addition of global commands.
 In the python client examples, the placement of command in the middle of the path string allows the device to parse whether a global command applies to it's location.
 Eventually, Clod scripts will allow you to send a message like ` /global/house/upstairs/control/lights "off" ` to turn off all the upstairs lights.

-Location based topics will be referred to throughout the documentation as ` [path] `.
 Any number of user-defined combinations are allowed.
 For example, `/house/upstairs/ ` or ` /house/upstairs/guestroom/closet/storagebox/shoebox/russian-nesting-dolls/large/medium/small ` are both perfectly fine location paths.
 First, they are descriptive and helpful to the user.
 Second, they get more specific and limiting as read from left to right.

 **Note**: The user is free to not use location based paths by simply assigning the same path to each each device, like `/default` or `/house`.

-#### Commands
+#### Command

 After the user-defined location path comes the `[command]`.
 There are four commands: control, confirm, errors, and log.
 Clod first uses the command to parse the topic.
-Once Clod recognizes the command, it reads everything to the left of it as part of the path, and everything to the right as the `[name]` and `[endpoint]`.
+Once Clod recognizes the command, it reads everything to the left of it as part of the `[path]`, and everything to the right as the `[name]` and `[endpoint]`.

 * A control command tells the device to do something. `[path]/control/[name]/[endpoint]`